 Coghlans Camping Toaster

 The Coghlans Camping Toaster is an extremely affordable 4-slice toaster that can be used over a gas camping stove.
-The quality is not as good as that of our Best Choice Ezy Toaster, but that can be expected at this price.
+The quality is not as good as that of my Best Choice GuoHaw Toaster, but that can be expected at this price.

 If you are going to use your toaster only for the occasional camping trip, the Coghlans model will serve you fine.
 Make sure to preheat the toaster for the best results.